Akhlak-Hossain-Jim/invoice/README.md

  * You will Find Your new Installed App on your Screen or
    * Pressing Windows Button (On Windows Machine)
    * Pressing Show Applications (On Linux Machine)
    * Sorry I never used an Apple Machine.
-So I can say.
+So buy me one, I'll tell you then.
  * Open your app
    * You will see two Invoicing forms inherently
    * If you need more (which you will) just click ADD button below the form.